Suffragette bombing and arson campaign: Start of the campaign

 On 25 October, Hugh Franklin set fire to his train carriage as it pulled into Harrow station.
-He was subsequently arrested and charged with endangering the safety of passengers.
-Then, on 28 November, post boxes were booby trapped across Great Britain, starting a 5-day long pillar box sabotage campaign, with dangerous chemicals being poured into some boxes.
+He was arrested and charged with endangering the safety of passengers.
+On 28 November, post boxes were booby trapped across Great Britain, starting a 5-day long pillar box sabotage campaign, with dangerous chemicals being poured into some boxes.
 In London, meanwhile, many letters ignited while in transit at post offices, and paraffin and lit matches were also put in pillar boxes.
 On 29 November, a bystander was assaulted with a whip at Aberdeen railway station by Emily Davison, as she believed the man was politician David Lloyd George in disguise.
 On 17 December, railway signals at Potters Bar were tied together and disabled by suffragettes with the intention of endangering train journeys.

-The increasing number of arson attacks and acts of criminal damage was criticised by some members of the WSPU, and in October 1912 two long-standing supporters of the suffragette cause, Emmeline Pethick-Lawrence and Frederick Pethick-Lawrence, were expelled from the Union for voicing their objections to such activities.
-In November 1912, a car thought to be carrying the Prime Minister Lloyd-George was attacked by a woman jumping on the running board and hitting the window with a stone.
+The increasing number of arson attacks and acts of criminal damage was criticised by some members of the WSPU, and in October 1912 two long-standing supporters, Emmeline Pethick-Lawrence and Frederick Pethick-Lawrence, were expelled from the Union for voicing such objections.
+In November 1912, a car thought to be carrying the Chancellor of the Exchequer David Lloyd George in Aberdeen was attacked by a woman, who jumped on the running board and struck the window with a stone.
 By the end of the year, 240 people had been sent to prison for militant suffragette activities.

 Christabel Pankhurst set up a new weekly WSPU newspaper at this time named The Suffragette.
-The newspaper began devoting double-page spreads to reporting the bomb and arson attacks that were now regularly occurring around the country.
+The newspaper devoted double-page spreads to reporting the bomb and arson attacks now regularly occurring across the country.
 This became the method by which the organisation claimed responsibility for each attack.
-The independent press also began to publish weekly round-ups of the attacks, with some newspapers such as the Gloucester Journal and Liverpool Echo running dedicated columns on the latest "outrages".
+Independent press also began to publish weekly round-ups of the attacks, with some newspapers such as the Gloucester Journal and Liverpool Echo running dedicated columns on the latest "outrages".

 January 1913 escalation

-Despite the outbreak of violence, at the start of January 1913 suffragettes still believed that there were some hopes of achieving the vote for women by constitutional means.
-A "Franchise Bill" was proposed to the House of Commons in the winter session of 1912–13, and it was drafted to allow a series of amendments which, if passed, would have introduced women's suffrage.
-However, after an initial debate on 24 January, the speaker of the house ruled the amendments out of order and the government was forced to abandon the Bill.
+Despite the outbreak of violence, at the start of January 1913 suffragettes still believed that it was possible to achieve the vote for women by constitutional means.
+A "Franchise Bill" was proposed to the House of Commons in the winter session of 1912–13, and it was drafted to allow a series of amendments which, if passed, would introduce women's suffrage.
+However, after an initial debate on 24 January, the speaker of the house ruled the amendments out of order and the government was forced to abandon the bill.
 In response, the WSPU stepped-up their bombing and arson campaign.
-The subsequent campaign was directed and in some cases orchestrated by the WSPU leadership, and was specifically designed to terrorise the government and the general public to change their opinions on women's suffrage under threat of acts of violence.
+The subsequent campaign was directed and in some cases orchestrated by the WSPU leadership, and was specifically designed to terrorise the government and the general public to change their opinions on women's suffrage under threat of violence.
 In a speech, leader Emmeline Pankhurst declared "guerrilla warfare".